inductiva/inductiva/docs/simulators/DualSPHysics.md

 ]

 ```
-The rest of the python script follows the usual patter.
-Here is the finaly
+The rest of the Python script follows the usual pattern.
+Here is the final
 resulting script, ready to be executed:

 ```python
 import inductiva

 # Let's keep the original variables for the directory names, but we will
 # make them more pythonic and we will add a few others for readibility